lilive/Freeplane-Jumper/README.md

   Jumper need the file permissions because it save its settings in the Freeplane user directory.
 The name of the file is `lilive_jumper.json`.
   Jumper do not modify your maps, there is no risk to loose informations.

+- Download `jumper-vX.X.X.addon.mm` from [the last release](https://github.com/lilive/Freeplane-Jumper/releases)

+- Open this file with Freeplane and follow the instructions

 - The installer propose you to use the keyboard shortcut `Ctrl+Shift+J` to start Jumper.
 If you already use this shortcut for another thing, you are asked if you want to use it for Jumper.
 If you answer "no" you are asked for another shortcut you want instead.

 - Restart Freeplane

 - You can now use Jumper.

 ## TODO - Ideas